Rudxain/Samsung-rants/index.md

 Since I uninstalled G, I realized the difference between "Voice Typing" and "Voice Typing [Legacy]", in the input settings.
 "Legacy" means "Google app".

-Now, everytime I want to use voice input, I have to open the notification panel, and select "Google Voice Typing" (provided by Speech Services)
+Now, everytime I want to use voice input, I have to open the notification panel, and select "Google Voice Typing" (provided by Speech Services).

+For some reason, some days ago, the keyboard now shows the mic button... **are they spying on me?**

 ### Useless account
 S forces users to use a Samsung Account, even for *looking at the list of app updates in Galaxy Store.*